aryanmsr/aryanmsr.github.io/content/hero/index.md

 buttonText: 'Contact Me.'
 ---

-I'm a 23 year old Data Scientist living in New York.
+I am a Data Scientist based in New York, specializing in predictive modeling and machine learning for marketing, sales, and distribution.

-I currently work as a Data Scientist at Prudential Financial, where I leverage mathematical modeling and machine learning to help drive business decisions across the Sales & Distribution team.
-Previously, I worked on multiple data-driven internships across numerous industries - from Financial Services to Manufacturing and EdTech!
-I have also been involved in Computer Vision research, pro-bono technical consultancy projects, hackathons and much more.

-Outside work, I love watching and playing football, reading books, and generally exploring new cuisines.
+I work at Prudential Financial, where I use my expertise to drive business decisions across several business units.
+I have experience in multiple data-driven internships across various industries, including Financial Services, Manufacturing, and EdTech.
+In addition to my work, I enjoy watching and playing football, reading books, and exploring new cuisines..